-The availability of easily affordable high speed broadband in Scotland has become widespread in recent years, much as it has across the rest of the UK.
-However, with around 99 per cent of Scotland's population connected, it was discovered that there was a problem regarding the reach of broadband in Scotland.
+The availability of affordable high-speed broadband in Scotland has become widespread in recent years, much as it has across the rest of the UK.
+However, with around 97% of Scotland's population connected, it was discovered that there was a problem regarding the reach of broadband in Scotland.

-Scotland's broadband reach problem means that for the one per cent of people without a broadband connection in Scotland, there is difficulty accessing the internet as a result of the distance between their house and the nearest broadband-enabled telephone exchange.
+Scotland's broadband reach problem means that for the 3% of people without a broadband connection, there is difficulty accessing the internet due to the distance between their homes and the nearest broadband-enabled telephone exchange.

-Fairly recently, it seemed this remaining one per cent of the Scottish population had no realistic chance of connecting to broadband in the foreseeable future, but a government initiative has changed that dim outlook and the future of broadband in Scotland suddenly looks brighter.
+Until recently, it seemed this remaining 3% of the Scottish population had no realistic chance of connecting to broadband in the foreseeable future, but a government initiative has changed that dim outlook and the future of broadband in Scotland suddenly looks brighter.

 What is the Scottish broadband reach problem?

 A reach problem or reach issue occurs when a house, office or business premises is situated too far away from the nearest broadband or ADSL-enabled telephone exchange.
-Over long distances the telephone signal has degraded so much that it reaches a level where it cannot provide a broadband service.
+Over long distances, the telephone signal degrades so much that it reaches a level where it can't provide a broadband service.

 Want to know more about ADSL?
 Check out our quick guide to ADSL broadband: What is ADSL broadband?

 The length of the line is the major factor in this problem.
-So numerous hills or valleys, or even the presence of water, can increase the distance the cable has to cover, and as such, lead to lack of broadband connection.
+Numerous hills or valleys, or even the presence of water, can increase the distance the cable has to cover, and as such, lead to lack of broadband connection.

 How far away is too far?

 There is no hard and fast rule.
-But an estimated 5km radius (around 8km of line length) from the broadband-enabled telephone exchange could be enough to mean that your house or business cannot receive broadband.
+It's estimated that a 5km radius (around 8km of line length) from the broadband-enabled telephone exchange could be enough to mean that your house or business can't receive broadband.

 Solving the reach problem for broadband in Scotland